Sharper dimension-free bounds on the Frobenius distance between sample covariance and its expectation: Main results

 for any convex $1$-Lipschitz function $g$ and any $t > 0$.
 We would like to note that random vectors with strongly log-concave density or satisfying the log-Sobolev inequality have such property.
-It is also easy to verify that the distributions, satisfying the Hanson-Wright inequality, have the $\psi_2$-$L_2$-equivalence property.
-Thus, \eqref{eq:orlicz_norm_inequality} is a stronger condition than the one considered in \citep{bunea15}.
-However, it is not clear, whether Assumption \ref{as:derivatives} implies the $\psi_2$-$L_2$-equivalence of $\bxi$.
+It is also easy to verify that the distributions satisfying the Hanson-Wright inequality have the $\psi_2$-$L_2$-equivalence property.
+However, we would like to note that Assumption \ref{as:derivatives} (and, consequently, \eqref{eq:orlicz_norm_inequality}) is a stronger condition than the one considered in \citep{bunea15}.
+We support our claim with the following proposition.